cs357/textbook/notes/eigen.md

 *   Eigenvalues can be real or complex numbers.
 *   An $$n \times n$$ real matrix can have complex eigenvalues.
 *   The eigenvalues of an $$n \times n$$ matrix are not necessarily unique.
 In fact, we can define the multiplicity of an eigenvalue.
 The geometric multiplicity of an eigenvector $$\lambda$$ corresponds to the number of linearly independent eigenvectors of $$\lambda$$
 *   If an $$n \times n$$ matrix has $$n$$ linearly independent eigenvectors, then the matrix is diagonalizable.
-Therefore, a non rank-deficient matrix can still be diagonalizable.
+Therefore, a rank-deficient matrix can still be diagonalizable.

 #### Conditions for Diagonalizibility
 *   If an $$n \times n$$ matrix $$\mathbf A$$ has $$n$$ linearly independent eigenvectors $$\mathbf x$$ then $$\mathbf A$$ is diagonalizable.